While Webbed Feet Were Evolving in Ancestral Ducks: A Journey Through Evolutionary Adaptation

 Interpreting Fossil Data

 Interpreting fossil evidence requires careful consideration.
 The fossil record is incomplete, and many transitional forms might be missing.
-However, even fragmented data can reveal crucial information.
-For example, the identification of fossil birds with partially webbed feet in older strata, followed by birds with fully webbed feet in more recent strata, strongly supports the gradual evolution of this adaptation.
+Still, even fragmented data can reveal crucial information.
+Take this: the identification of fossil birds with partially webbed feet in older strata, followed by birds with fully webbed feet in more recent strata, strongly supports the gradual evolution of this adaptation.

 The Diverse Forms of Webbing